cyberphone/cbor-everywhere/README.md

 - Create signature data by calling a signature method with the following arguments:
     - the *signature key* (a symmetric or private key)
     - the signature algorithm
-    - the deterministic encoding of the current CBOR data item
+    - the deterministic encoding of the current CBOR data item in its entirety
 - Add the resulting signature data and associated *fixed* key (**6**) to the signature container map